“Which health conditions are likely to affect our workforce the most?”

 This is mainly driven by the fact that data on healthcare spend is not available for dynamic analysis until well after the fact.
 This results in a situation where even though healthcare is a top business cost; it’s not a top area of focus — most employers end up being in the dark as to what is driving their healthcare trend or what they can do about it.

 Thanks to advances in Big Data, HR and senior management now can use Healthcare Research and Analytics data to make informed choices, meet business objectives, improve benefits coverage for employees, and drive down healthcare costs.
 However, big data doesn’t just appear in front of a company in a usable form.
-Organizations still need to invest in a combination of technology and data science capability to help sift through the enormous amount of information out there to harvest actionable insights.
+Organizations still need to invest in a combination of technology and data science capability to help shift through the enormous amount of information out there to harvest actionable insights.

 With the right combination of technology, data science expertise, and functional knowledge at their disposal, HR Leaders and Benefits managers can truly disrupt healthcare provisioning for employees and achieve: